 By Roy Burner (Minister of the Gospel)

-A lost generation is warned of in God's Word; which involves losing benefit of instruction, ceasing to exist, and unable to recover.
+A lost generation is warned of in God's Word; which involves losing benefit of instruction, its ceasing to exist, and being unable to recover.

 Generation is defined as a single step or stage in the secession of natural descent; the ordinary period of time at which one rank follows another, a state of development, a class of men of certain quality.
 A generation gap is defined as difference between the view of the young and old.

 Youth of today, without Bible knowledge or conviction, can readily be targeted toward acceptance of ungodly lifestyles condemned in God's Word.
 They are easily influenced because of a lost generation concept in which little regard is given towards older generational instruction.

 We are seeing the wisdom of an older generation being brushed aside; as newly proclaimed ways of a younger generation are being adopted.
 The youth of today, spiritual leaders of tomorrow, can become a valuable asset to society; if nourished in the Word of God, and passed from one generation to another.

 Scripture reveals that a newly crowned King: Forsook the counsel of older men, which they had given him, and consulted with the young men that were grown up with him, and which stood before him (1 Kings 12:8).

 For he spoke to the people after (according to) the counsel of the young men, saying, My father made your yoke heavy, and I will add to your yoke: my father chastised you with whips, but I will chastise you with scorpions (1 Kings 12:14).